 Congenital Cytomegalovirus

-Congenital cytomegalovirus (CMV) infection occurs due to maternal CMV infection during pregnancy.
+Congenital cytomegalovirus occurs due to maternal infection with cytomegalovirus (CMV).
 The virus is mostly spread via the infected saliva or urine of asymptomatic children.
 Most cases of CMV in pregnancy do not cause congenital CMV.
-The features of congenital CMV are:
+The features of congenital cytomegalovirus include:

 - Fetal growth restriction